Judges of Election

 The Grundy County Clerk is the chief Election Official for the County.
 We are always looking for people who are interested in serving as Judges of Election.
 They are responsible for the administration of election procedures in the polling place on Election Day.
 They are in the position of ensuring that the election process is administered fairly and in accordance with the law.

-WHAT ARE THE QUALIFICATIONS NECESSARY TO BECOME AN ELECTION JUDGE?
+WHAT ARE THE QUALIFICATIONS TO BE AN ELECTION JUDGE?

-- Not be a candidate for any office in the election and not be elected committeeman
+- Not be a candidate for any office in the election and not be a precinct committeeman.

 WHAT ARE SOME OF THE DUTIES OF THE JUDGES OF ELECTION?